ta-david-yu/2D-Platformer-Hunter/README.md

 # Documentation
 * The collision layer of the raycaster on a controller should be different from the layer of the gameobject itself, otherwise you fly :D
 * More to be added :D

-# Maybe, probably, will be, future to-do list:

-* Custom Action Module - A new "Action" state in character controller.
-It will be more flexible than Dash Module.
-Probably with an action editor that can edit frame events / curve, and maybe a hitbox editor.
-* Ability System - A RPG ability system.

-Features not related to platformer but important

-* Using UPM - Pack this project into Unity Package managed by new Unity Package Manager. [note](https://gist.github.com/LotteMakesStuff/6e02e0ea303030517a071a1c81eb016e)

-*[UPM]: Unity Package Manager

 # Materials
 rvros - Animated Pixel Adventurer